ecisnero/Lab8/README.md

 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?

-    - First you would need `import { router } from './router.js';` in the script.
-Second you place `router.setState('settings', false);` inside of the beforeAll callback right after the timeout.
+    - You would have `page.click('img');` as the last line of code, so that the script presses the first image in the HTML file, which in our case is the settings gear icon.